 - For high-quality basics look no further than Pick n Pay Clothing, and browse at Contempo for stylish workwear.

 Go to, or host, a swapping party:

 Get a group together – you can have an open guest list or keep it just to friends – and everyone brings the clothes they no longer wear.
 This is a way to whittle down your wardrobe and get something new without spending any money.

 Most retailers send out newsletters announcing any specials or end-of-season sales – some even offer shopping discounts (both online and in-store) when you join their mailing list.

 Sign up to be the first to know, then hit the shops when they open so you can get your hands on the new stock first.
 Staff are also less frazzled then, and you won’t have to fight the crowds.

 Visit vintage stores:

 Fancy something old?
 Some of the best must-haves have been found at the bottom of a vintage store clothing bin.
-But if you can’t stand the thought of scratching through the shops, try an online vintage store like Guard the Vintage.
-They have unique clothing that’s budget friendly and on-trend too.
+But if you can’t stand the thought of scratching through the shops, try an online vintage stores.